 - major depressive disorder with suicidal thoughts and behaviors

-Spravato may not be used in some cases.
-To learn more about how Spravato is used, see the “What is Spravato used for?” section below.
+To learn more about Spravato’s uses, see the “What is Spravato used for?” section below.

 Spravato basics

-Spravato contains the active drug esketamine.
+Spravato contains the active ingredient esketamine.
 It belongs to a group of drugs called N-methyl-D-aspartate (NMDA) receptor blockers.
-Spravato comes as a brand-name drug only.
-It isn’t available in a generic form.
+Spravato is a brand-name medication.
+A generic version of the drug isn’t currently available.

 Like most drugs, Spravato may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Spravato may cause.
 These lists don’t include all possible side effects.